mjdamgaard/Notes/Semantic Database project/Documents/user-programmable_platform.md

 * Hosting the apps is essentially free for the developers, regardless of whether they implement something simple, like a personal website or a blog, or a small game or a tool of some kind, or if they implement something large like a full social media app.

-* The cost of the resources that an app consumes is instead carried by the users of the platform, via a simple freemium subscription model.
+* The cost of the resources that an app consumes is instead carried by the users of the platform, who generally pay either via subscriptions or by watching ads on the platform (unless they qualify for a free plan).

-* An [extended business model](open-dev-co-ops.md), if utilized, will allow the developing users to get paid fairly for their contributions, and can also allow the platform to attract more investments on top of that.
+* An [extended business model](open_tech_cooperative.md), if utilized, will allow the developing users to get paid fairly for their contributions, and can also allow the platform to attract more investments on top of that.